 Now we need to set which wheels are to have their starts incremented.
 Scroll the right hand panel to show the master switch panel.
 Reset lower row blue keys 1 and 2 and then put down key 4 and up key 5.
 This means X4 will step after every traverse of the cipher text but X5 will only step for every completion of the X4 starts.
 (26 x 23 = 598 runs through the cipher text).

 Next what should the Set Total be?
 The expected random score for 4 elements out of 5 is n/8 which gives 709.
 The sigma is 1/4 sqrt(3 x n) = 32.6. this algorithm usually sets at 5 to 6 sigma so Set Total should be random + 3 sigma = 809.
 (Note: this value, while correct, gives quite a lot of results, so if you want a few less to check through, try something like 870 instead).
-So put this onto the Set Total rotary switches, then scroll the display to show the right hand side of the master switch panel and click down the "SU" and then the "M" key to start the run.
+So put this onto the Set Total rotary switches, then move the display to show the right hand side of the master switch panel and click down the "SU" and then the "M" key to start the run.
 The print out window should now show K4 K5 count on its top line and print out the scores.

 for K1=31, K2=5 maximum count is 969 at K4=15, K5=8